Board of Directors

 Mr. Van Hecke is the President and Founder of The Institute for Catholic Liberal Education.
 He has been a Catholic educator for 25 years, currently serving as Headmaster of St. Augustine Academy in Ventura.
 He received a B.A. in classical Liberal Arts from Thomas Aquinas College and an M.Ed. in Educational Administration from the University of North Texas.
 He is President and Publisher of the Catholic Textbook Project, a company producing the first history textbooks specifically for Catholic Schools in nearly 50 years.
 As a consultant and speaker, Mr. Van Hecke loves to share his passion for Classical Catholic education across the country.
 When not doing that, he enjoys life with his wife and three children on their avocado ranch in bucolic Santa Paula, California.

-Elisabeth Sullivan is the Assistant Director of The Institute for Catholic Liberal Education.
+Elisabeth Sullivan is the Associate Director of The Institute for Catholic Liberal Education.
 A former journalist, she found her passion for the classical liberal arts while exploring authentic formation in faith and reason for her own children.
 Beth became involved in Catholic education at the local level, serving on boards and researching curricula.
 She taught literature and writing at St. John Bosco School in East Rochester, New York, an independent classical school, where she also served as Director of Communications.
 Beth holds a B.S. in Humanities from the Georgetown University School of Foreign Service, and an M.S. from the Columbia University Graduate School of Journalism.
-She is currently in The Circe Institute's Apprenticeship Program.
+In 2016, she completed The CiRCE Institute's Apprenticeship Program.
 Beth and her husband, John, have three sons and live in Wake Forest, North Carolina.

 Mary Pat Donoghue